-Not even the mighty presence of Billy Bob Thornton can stir to life as a provocative comedy of manners, or just plain comedy.
-Given its premise -- an adult school teacher attempting to remake wimpy men into fearsome macho studs -- pic seemed certain to either fly high on outrageous humor or crash under the weight of tastelessness, leaving distrib MGM with weak fall earnings.
+Not even the mighty presence of Billy Bob Thornton can stir “School for Scoundrels” to life as a provocative comedy of manners, or just plain comedy.
+Given its premise — an adult school teacher attempting to remake wimpy men into fearsome macho studs — pic seemed certain to either fly high on outrageous humor or crash under the weight of tastelessness.
+Instead, the movie just sits there and never comes alive.
+Star Jon Heder’s “Napoleon Dynamite” fan club is likely to text-message the guys to stay away, leaving distrib MGM with weak fall earnings.

 Anyone who knows the source material — the 1959 Robert Hamer, Ian Carmichael and Terry-Thomas comedy of the same title, but with a kinder disposition — is too gray to qualify for this film’s target aud, so it’s strange an old pic should be the basis for a high-concept 2006 laffer aimed at young guys.

 Despite his hyphenate status, director-producer-co-scribe Todd Phillips (“Old School”) does not appear to be engaged with the story and characters, which may partly explain why Heder and Thornton’s characters come off as so lackluster.
 Like its spineless males, pic has lost its nerve to challenge aud assumptions of what it means to be a man — presumably the whole point of the exercise.

 Parking meter cop Roger (Heder) is an open target for ridicule, either from gangbangers stealing his cherished sneakers or co-workers harassing him.
 The latest is a group of kids who have rejected him as a Big Brother.